 I thought when asked, of course, they do, after all they live in water so why wouldn’t they drink it?
 Then I had the thought that I’ve never seen a fish pee, which would be the result of them drinking, so maybe they don’t.
 I then decided I was now slightly confused and decided to look into it.

-So, do fish drink water?
-Salt water fish drink water, while fresh water fish do not even though they do need water to survive.
-Once water enters a fish’s body, salt water fish mainly urinate it out through their gills, since they release the water through osmosis from their body.
+Saltwater fish drink water, while freshwater fish do not even though they do need water to survive.
+Once water enters a fish’s body, saltwater fish mainly urinate it out through their gills, since they release the water through osmosis from their body.
 Freshwater fish release most of their water from the urinary tract.

 Why Do Saltwater Fish Drink, Whilst Freshwater Don’t?